maxcao13/experimental-vpa-recommenders/README.md

     ...output omitted...
     ```

+    The recommender will attempt to use your local kubeconfig.

     **IN CLUSTER:**

     To run the recommender within the cluster, we need to build and push the image to an image repository.
 Or if you trust me enough, you can use the image here: `quay.io/macao/shift-week-03-24-25:latest`

     Then we need to install some Kubernetes RBAC in order for the recommenders to query Prometheus within the cluster and mutate VPA objects.